Jays score winning run on wild pitch, beat White Sox 2-1 - WHIZ News

 The White Sox opened the scoring with three straight singles off Blue Jays right-hander Alek Manoah in the sixth, including an RBI hit by outfielder Andrew Vaughn.

-The Blue Jays answered in the bottom half.
-McGuire led off with a double, but was thrown out trying to advance to third on Bichette’s grounder to second baseman Cèsar Hernández.
-Bichette advanced on a ground ball and scored when Vladimir Guerrero Jr. hit a game-tying single to center on a 3-0 pitch from Lynn.
+McGuire led off the bottom half with a double, but was thrown out trying to advance to third on Bichette’s grounder to second baseman Cèsar Hernández.
+Bichette advanced on a ground ball and scored on Guerrero’s single to center.

 Manoah allowed one run and five hits in six innings.